 The installation at Walla Walla is an RC located at 113 S. Colville Street, in the City of Walla Walla, Walla Walla County.
 The site consists of 0.88 acres, and 0.04 acres are surveyable.
-There are three buildings within the site.
-Cultural resources surveys were completed in 2005 and 2020 (E2M 2005a, 2005b; SRI 2020), which included NRHP eligibility evaluations for all buildings over 50 years old and a reconnaissance archaeological survey.
+There are three buildings on the site: the Armory, built in 1921; a storage building, constructed in 1952; and another storage building, constructed in 1971.
+Cultural resources surveys were completed in 2005 and 2020 (E2M 2005a, 2005b; Hibdon et al. 2020), which included NRHP eligibility evaluations for buildings turning 50 years old in 2005 and 2020 and a reconnaissance archaeological survey.
 One NRHP-Eligible property, the Walla Walla Armory, was identified at this facility.
-The site was determined at low risk for archaeological resources, but an updated archaeological risk assessment is recommended prior to any major ground-disturbing activities.
+The site was determined at low risk for archaeological resources.
+Updated archaeological and eligibility surveys are needed to meet Section 110 requirements due to the passage of time.
+An updated eligibility survey, along with an historic structures report, is planned for 2021 to inform priorities for a future tenant improvement project.